-Microbiological results for the 2019 testing year were that all E.coli and coliform tested below the guidelines, with no instances of positive E.coli or coliform samples.
+Microbiological results for the 2020 testing year were that all E.coli and coliform tested below the guidelines, with one positive coliform sample and no instances of positive E.coli samples.
 This is indicative of positive system-wide disinfection.

 Data regarding E.coli and Coliform testing is provided in the following two tables.